Skip to content

 code_flow.svg

-The main controller is the piper module.
-This is the central python module handling GCODE generation and CNC operation.
+The main robot controller is the piper python module.
+This is the central python module handling GCODE generation for protocols, and robot operation.

 Info